Menu

 Input received through intake and exit processes for both service recipients and staff will also be included as feedback received.

-Responsible Program Coordinators will record all feedback received (along with information on the source of feedback) and present at meetings as per Executive Planning Calendar to other Program Coordinators, Quality Services Coordinator, and Executive Director.
+Responsible Program Coordinators will record all feedback received (along with information on the source of feedback).

 Written record of feedback received will be provided to the Quality Services Coordinator.
 All feedback will be included in the annual Agency Report.

 All individuals and their family members have the opportunity to provide feedback.
 Your input is appreciated and will assist the agency to improve its services.
-Access Resources conducts annual feedback surveys every October.
-If you have not yet received a feedback form/survey, please request one; we would be please to provide you with a survey.
-In addition to annual surveys, you can always contact us at any time.
+Access Resources conducts annual feedback surveys.
+In addition to annual surveys, you may always contact us at any time.

 To continually provide services, feedback is essential - we hope you let us know how we did in providing your supports!